U.S. says its warning appears to have averted Syrian chemical attack

 Washington accused Syrian forces of using the Shayrat airfield for a chemical weapons attack in April.
 Syria denies this.

-However, Mattis said Syria's chemical weapons threat was larger than any single location.
+The intelligence that prompted the administration’s warning to Syria this week was "far from conclusive," said a U.S. official familiar with it.
+"It did not come close to saying that a chemical weapons attack was coming," the official said.

-U.S. and allied intelligence officers had for some time identified several sites where they suspected Assad's government may have been hiding newly made chemical weapons from inspectors, a U.S. official familiar with the intelligence said.
+The intelligence consisted of a Syrian warplane being observed moving into a hangar at the Shayrat airbase, where U.S. and allied intelligence agencies suspect the Assad government is hiding chemical weapons, said a second U.S. official.

-The United States launched a cruise missile strike on Shayrat in April following the deaths of 87 people in what Washington said was a poison gas attack in rebel-held territory.
+Mattis said Syria's chemical weapons threat was larger than any single location.
+"I think that Assad's chemical program goes far beyond one airfield," he said.

-The intelligence that prompted the administration’s warning to Syria this week was “far from conclusive,” said another U.S. official familiar with the intelligence.
-“It did not come close to saying that a chemical weapons attack was coming," the official said.
+U.S. and allied intelligence officers had for some time identified several sites where they suspected Assad's government may have been hiding newly made chemical weapons from inspectors, another U.S. official familiar with the intelligence said.

-The United States conveyed the warning to Russia via the “deconfliction channel” the two countries use to avoid clashes in Syrian airspace, but there is no evidence indicating that this deterred a chemical attack, the official said.
+The United States launched cruise missile strikes on Shayrat in April in response to the deaths of 87 people in what Washington said was a poison gas attack in rebel-held territory.

-The Syrian military and foreign ministry did not comment on the White House warning, although state-run al-Ikhbariya television station said the allegations were fabricated.
+The Syrian government did not comment on the White House warning, although state-run al-Ikhbariya television station said the allegations were fabricated.

-Russia denounced the warning and dismissed White House assertions that a strike was being prepared as "unacceptable".
+Russian Foreign Minister Sergei Lavrov said on Wednesday that Moscow will respond if the United States takes measures against Syrian government forces.

-Russian Deputy Foreign Minister Gennady Gatilov on Wednesday told the United States not to take unilateral actions in Syria.
+"We will react with dignity, in proportion to the real situation that may take place," he said at a news conference in the city of Krasnodar.

 Russian officials have described the war in Syria as the biggest source of tension between Moscow and Washington and say the April cruise missile strike ordered by U.S. President Donald Trump raised the risk of confrontation between them.